 How much coverage do you need?

-Most standard homeowners policies include $100,000 to $300,000 in personal liability coverage.
-It may be hard to imagine exhausting your homeowner’s insurance standard policy limit of up to $300,000.
-But if, for example, your child accidentally burns someone else’s house down, you could be liable for a lot more than $300,000 in property damage and personal injury claims.
-In such a situation, a lawsuit could wipe out your entire net worth including your savings, your home’s equity and your assets.
+Most standard homeowners policies include $100,000 to $500,000 in personal liability coverage.
+It may be hard to imagine exhausting your homeowner’s insurance liability limit, but costs can spiral quickly if someone is injured.
+Your liability coverage also protects you in other ways.
+If, for example, your child accidentally burns someone else’s house down, you could be liable for a substantial amount in property damage and personal injury claims.
+In such a situation, a lawsuit could wipe out your entire net worth, including your savings, your home’s equity and your assets.

-When in doubt, contact your insurance broker to evaluate coverages in your homeowners or renters policy.
-Read the fine print in any quote to ensure you’re getting the personal liability coverage you want.
+When in doubt, contact your insurance agent to evaluate coverages in your homeowners or renters policy.
+Read the fine print in any quote to ensure you are getting the personal liability coverage you want.

 How much does personal liability insurance cost?